corskaya/rock-n-rate/README.md

 # Rock'n Rate

-Rock'n Rate is a sophisticated web application designed for music enthusiasts, providing a platform to rate and review artists, albums, and songs.
-This repository hosts the frontend of the application, built using React.
+Rock'n Rate is a sophisticated web application designed for rock music enthusiasts, providing a platform to rate and review artists, albums, and songs.
+This repository hosts the frontend of the application.
+The backend of the application can be found [here](https://github.com/corskaya/rock-n-rate-api).

 ## Live Demo